 A Drink Enjoyed for Centuries – The History of Kava

-A popular drink in the Pacific Islands for over 3000 years now, kava-kava is consumed before the beginning of any important religious rituals or ceremonies.
+A popular drink in the Pacific Islands for over 3000 years, now, kava-kava is consumed before the beginning of any important religious rituals or ceremonies.
 It is commonly taken at formal functions, get-togethers of senior members of the village and social events.
 However, the islands witness a complete kava ceremony only when guests of special repute arrive for the occasion.
 They come with a bowl of kava and suitable drinking tools.
-The container or the bowl is kept between the guests and the makers of this drink and after this the drink is poured in a cup by a chose person who then turns to the visitors and serves it to the guest of honor.
+The container or the bowl is kept between the guests and the makers of the drink, then, the drink is poured into a cup by a chose person who then turns to the visitors and serves it first to the guest of honor.

 How was kava traditionally prepared?

 The preparation of kava-kava was elaborated by George Forster in 1777.
 He was a naturalist, journalist, and a revolutionary.
-He had accompanied his father who was a renowned naturalist too on many scientific adventures and of them the second Pacific voyage of Captain James Cook was one.
-According to George Forster, the kava juice is extracted from the roots of a kind of pepper-tree.
+He accompanied his father, who was a renowned naturalist too, on many scientific adventures, one of them being the second Pacific voyage of Captain James Cook.
+According to George Forster, “the kava juice is extracted from the roots of a kind of pepper-tree.
 The roots are first made into pieces and then are chewed by people who later spew out the pulp into a bowl containing coconut or cold water.
-After this, the mix is filtered through the coconut fibers and then emptied into a separate bowl for consumption.
+After this, the mix is filtered through the coconut fibers and then emptied into a separate bowl for consumption.”

-There are legends which point out that the origin of kava came into notice when a Samoa-born girl left for Fiji to marry a chief.
-When she was coming back to Samoa, she saw two hillside plants of which one was being chewed by a rat.
+There are legends that link the origin of kava’s popularity with a Samoa-born girl who left Fiji to marry a chief back in Samoa.
+On route back to Samoa, she noticed two hillside plants, one of which was being chewed by a rat.
 After chewing, the rat fell asleep.
 This very incident made the girl realize that the plants contain some comforting properties.
-This was kava.
+The plant was kava.
 She decided to bring the plant with her to Samoa.
 In Samoa, these plants found a more congenial environment to grow.
-A chief from a nearby island took roots of these two plants with him in return of two eggs laying hens.
+A chief from a nearby island took roots of these two plants with him in return for two egg-laying hens.
 Of the various legends, this is the most famous Samoan story which speaks about the growth and history of kava everywhere.